SpineEventEngine/time/version-catalog/README.md

       which exposes the declarative facade.
    2. Makes `dummy-project` use `dummy-catalog` from Maven local.
    3. Builds `dummy-project`.
 It has assertions in its build file.
 Those assertions verify the generated type-safe accessors to `Dummy` dependency.
-When any of assertions fails, the test fails accordingly.
+If any of assertions fails, the test fails accordingly.

 ## Details about Functional Testing